ONTHEFRITTZ/The-Dak-and-Chog-Tavern/README.md

 - For dynamic backends later, keep Nginx as reverse proxy and add a systemd/pm2 service for the app.

 On-Chain Contracts
-- Contracts/Tavern.sol: Shell, Hazard, Dak & Chog (coin) — dev randomness.
+- Contracts/Tavern.sol: Shell, Hazard, Dak & Chog (coin) — dev randomness
 - Contracts/Faro.sol: Simplified Faro with rake (feeBps).
 Rules:
   - Player bets rank 1..13.
 Two ranks are drawn: bankRank then playerRank.
   - If bet == bankRank: lose.
 If bet == playerRank: win 1:1 on (wager - rake).